FREQUENTLY ASKED QUESTIONS

 We often have diabetic cats stay with us.
 Please ensure you supply enough insulin and needles for your cat’s entire stay.
 It is also helpful to ask your vet (if it is not The Vet Lounge) to fax or email over a copy of their health history so we can care for them appropriately.

-A fee of $5.00 will be charged per day for administering injections.
+A fee of $9.00 will be charged per injection per day.

 We are happy to feed your pet your preferred food.
 We have fridges and freezers available for use for fresh meat/fish or milk (lactose free).
 Please ensure;